executors/executors/design.md

 ### Generic async algorithm example: `retry`

-For example, `retry` is the kind of Generic algorithm sender/receiver enables.
+`retry` is the kind of Generic algorithm senders and receivers enable.
 It has simple semantics: schedule work on an execution context; if the execution succeeds, done; otherwise, if the user requests cancellation, done;
 otherwise, if a scheduling error occurs, try again.